The task of writing two short answers (short essay questions) was removed from the GED Science test a few years ago.

 Well, I’ve got news for you:

-None of the students on that GED Science test know what those words are saying unless you are a scientist working in that specific domain.
+None of the students on that GED Science test know what those words are saying unless they are a scientist working in that specific domain.

 Let’s look at this question: